hashicorp/terraform-provider-aws/website/docs/r/sagemaker_endpoint_configuration.html.markdown

 * `accelerator_type` - (Optional) The size of the Elastic Inference (EI) instance to use for the production variant.
 * `container_startup_health_check_timeout_in_seconds` - (Optional) The timeout value, in seconds, for your inference container to pass health check by SageMaker Hosting.
 For more information about health check, see [How Your Container Should Respond to Health Check (Ping) Requests](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-inference-code.html#your-algorithms-inference-algo-ping-requests).
 Valid values between `60` and `3600`.
+* `core_dump_config` - (Optional) Specifies configuration for a core dump from the model container when the process crashes.
+Fields are documented below.
 * `initial_instance_count` - (Optional) Initial number of instances used for auto-scaling.
 * `instance_type` - (Optional)  The type of instance to start.
 * `initial_variant_weight` - (Optional) Determines initial traffic distribution among all of the models that you specify in the endpoint configuration.
 If unspecified, it defaults to `1.0`.